Women's Giving Circle

 Giving Circle members decide annually, as a group, academic projects to fund based on proposals submitted by academic departments (each grant up to $5,000).

 Q & A

-Each year faculty will be invited to submit proposals not to exceed $5,000 for projects or opportunities that need funding assistance.
-Proposals will be shared with the entire Giving Circle via e-mail (unless other method requested) by September 15 for review and determination of funding by October 1.
+Each year faculty are invited to submit proposals (maximum $5,000 budget) for projects or opportunities that need funding assistance.
+Proposals are shared with the entire Giving Circle via e-mail (unless other method requested) by September 15 for review and determination of funding by October 1.
 Grant awards will be announced during Taylor’s Homecoming Chapel.

-Will there be opportunities for Giving Circle members to meet together?
-In addition to Taylor information being shared with members throughout the year, there will be opportunities during Homecoming (fall) and Heritage Weekend (spring) to meet together as a group on campus and to hear from various faculty members and academic departments who receive funding through the Giving Circle.
+During Homecoming (fall) and Heritage Weekend (spring), members meet as a group on campus and hear from various faculty and academic departments who receive funding through the Giving Circle.

-The University requests gifts to the Giving Circle be in addition to your traditional giving to Taylor.
+The University requests gifts to the Giving Circle be in addition to traditional giving to Taylor.
 Gifts are tax-deductible and can be made by check or credit card.
 There is equal input into project funding determination regardless of the gift size.